-Based on advice from government & health officials about the importance of social distancing to reduce overburdening our healthcare system, I am holding appointments virtually until we are advised otherwise.
-Ensuring counselling supports are available as usual, along with protecting everyone’s health and safety, are my top priorities.
-Please rest assured that my office hours will remain the same, and that virtual appointments via ZOOM (a free, secure video calling app) work very well.
+Based on government and health official regulations, all appointments will be held virtually until we are advised to return to normal activities.
+Ensuring counselling supports are available, along with protecting everyone’s health and safety, are my top priorities.
+Rest assured that my office hours will remain the same, and that video call appointments work very well.

 Infertility affects every aspect of one’s life and many find it an isolating and devastating experience.
 Dara offers one-time or ongoing support for individuals and couples and can help with issues such as:

 Emotions common with primary or secondary infertility, e.g. grief, loss, anger, jealousy, guilt, self-image, isolation

 Failed insemination/IVF cycle